erajkiran1/Sea-Water-Quality-using-Machine-Learning/README.md

   *        R2_Score (R-Square score) and RMSE (Root mean Square Error) of Train Data scores, Cross validation score,and Test Data Scores
   *  Then Selected the Best Model using METRICS Comparison and Found RANDOM FOREST as Best Model and Given New Data, it is Predicing with Minimum Error
   *   Given that model To the MINISTRY OF EARTH SCIENCE

+# Thanks To Prof.Madhu(Ph.D),for Recommending me For the Hackathon among  350 Students in COMPUTER SCIENCE DEPARTMENT,GURU NANAK INSTITUTIONS,Hyderabad...